Being Intentional

 Integration doesn’t need to be formal.
 Journaling, storytelling, or simply revisiting photos with attention can be enough.

-The goal isn’t to capture meaning — but to allow meaning to continue unfolding.
+The goal isn’t to capture meaning — but to create the space for it arise.